Social status laws in Japan

 Under some circumstances, a married man could register a woman who was his "concubine" or "mistress" as a member of his household, in which case the "second wife" and her children ranked lower than the "primary wife" and her children.

-Acquiring, losing, or otherwise changing a status related to household or family registration constituted a "status act" -- meaning that an action occurs involving a change of status.
+Acquiring, losing, or otherwise changing a status related to household or family registration constituted a "status act" -- any action that involved a change of status.
 Today, too, the term "status act" (g•ªsˆ× mibun kōi) is used in Japanese law.

 Status acts involving an alliance of adoption, marriage, or concubinage (mistress-keeping) typically involved changes of household affiliation, hence movement from one register to another.
 Today, too, register migration is an essential effect of adoption or marriage.
-It is also an effect of acquiring a register through the filing of a notification of naturalization, or of losing a register through loss of nationality, as by renunciation.
+It is also an effect of acquiring a register through the filing of a notification of naturalization, or of losing a one's status in a register through loss of nationality, whether by voluntary renunciation or involuntary loss of nationality.

 Top